MTA Accident Lawyer

 The tradeoff is putting your safety in the hands of public employees who operate and maintain the trains, subways, and buses.

-The Raphaelson & Levine Law Firm has advocated successfully for victims of MTA accidents and injuries involving the New York City Transit system (NYCT).
+Raphaelson & Levine Law Firm has advocated successfully for hundreds of victims of MTA accidents and injuries involving the New York City Transit system (NYCT).

 The MTA accident lawyers at our firm understand the short statute of limitations and other special considerations in bringing claims against the Metropolitan Transportation Authority (MTA), the Port Authority, or other governmental entities.

 Our team of experienced MTA accident lawyers represents people seriously injured in mass transit accidents and throughout Manhattan, the Bronx, Brooklyn, Queens, or Staten Island.

 NEXT STEP: If you or someone you know has been seriously injured in an MTA accident, call 212-268-3222 or contact us online for a free lawyer consultation.

 You deserve better.
 Our experienced personal injury law firm has the reputation, resources, and respect to get maximum compensation in your MTA injury claim.

 Common types of MTA accidents in New York

 Every year, millions of New York City residents take the bus, subway, train, or taxi compromising the city’s Metropolitan Transit Authority (MTA) system.
 While MTA accidents in NYC are rare, that’s of little comfort when it happens to you or a loved one.